The Rooted Life/Q1 2026/one quarter/one developer/rootcausewell.com

 321 questions.
 Server-scored.
 Resumable.

 The NAQ is the standard symptom inventory for the NTP profession.
 Production ships all 321 questions across 19 body systems with 17 scoring scales, autosave on every keystroke, mid-assessment resume, and server-side burden computation.
-The eight-question slice below is the same letter-route UI, the same hotkeys, the same autosave indicator.
+The eight-question slice below uses the same letter-route UI, the same hotkeys, the same autosave indicator.
 Saves to your browser’s localStorage so you can refresh.

 Bloating or gas within 1 hour of eating